mkolod/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+I used a combination of color and gradient thresholds to generate a binary image.
+The code can be found in cell #4 of the IPython notebook, in the following methods (discussed below):
+  -

+(thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

-![alt text][image3]
+![Thresholded Image][thresholded]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.